Planning for Summer 2014

 Planning your trip

-Most festival programmes are announced 6-8 weeks before they start, meaning you may need to book your travel and accomodation before your tickets are finalised.
+Most festival programmes are announced 6-8 weeks before they start, meaning you may need to book your travel and accommodation before your tickets are finalised.
 But taking a leap of faith can most certainly be rewarded - with more than 2,000 performances, exhibitions and events taking place all over the city in August alone, there really is something on offer for everyone.

 Find out more about travelling to Edinburgh and getting around the city here.